wmglab-duke/ascent/docs/source/JSON/JSON_parameters/run.md

 locally, the program will take all CPUs except 1 if this value is not defined.

-`"override_compiled_mods"`: The value (Boolean) indicates if the program will override previously compiled *.mod files (i.e. files defining channel mechanisms in NEURON) with each system call of submit.py.
-Optional, but if the key is omitted the program will not override previously compiled *.mod files.

 `“popup_plots”`: The value (Boolean) will instruct the pipeline to display plots (e.g. sample plot, fiberset plot, waveform plot) in a popup window.
 This is in addition to saving the plots in the relevant folders (i.e., the sample and sim folders).